Scuba Diving in Bunaken: Best Dive Sites + Eco Dive Resorts

 Kuda Laut Boutique Dive Resort

 Nestled along the picturesque shores of Siladen, Kuda Laut offers breathtaking views of Bunaken and the North Sulawesi coastline.
-This eco-friendly Indonesian dive resort features eight cottages and four superior rooms, each infused with a tropical ambiance.
+This eco-friendly Bunaken dive resort features eight cottages and four superior rooms, each infused with a tropical ambiance.

 The dive centre is fully equipped, boasting a spacious drying room and personal lockers for your equipment.
 Additionally, there’s an air-conditioned camera room for those passionate about photography.